rali-udem/bppcode/README.md

 # BPPCode
 This repository contains the code used to generate letters in Philippe Grand'Maison's master's thesis.
+Not all parts of the packages are intended to be portable.

-## Contained Projects
+## Subprojects

 ### GenText
 The Natural Language Generation library.